ri2658/WARP/data/data_info.md

 [HPWREN Dataset](https://github.com/open-climate-tech/firecam/tree/master/datasets)

-Additional pre-processing steps may be necessary to standardize the format for the models.__
+Additional pre-processing steps may be necessary to standardize the format for the models. <br />
 So far, Yazdi et al. (2022) have provided a [tool](https://github.com/SayBender/Nemo/blob/main/nemo_COCOnvert.ipynb) to convert the HPWREN data into COCO format.